Skip Navigation

 Our first public campaign, Milk-Free Mornings, launched in 2017 and featured prominent “Mommy Bloggers” such as Heather Armstrong (The Dooce).
 The video and social media campaign promoted plant-based alternatives to dairy products for breakfast—the meal in which the most dairy products are consumed.

-Link between Diet and Climate Change Covered in Media
+Link between Diet & Climate Change Covered in Media

 Our campaigns to raise awareness about the links between diet and climate change have resulted in coverage in Bloomberg, The New Food Economy, San Diego Union Tribune, Sustainability X Magazine and Ms. Magazine.